discord-jda/JDA-Website/docs/contributing/structure-guide.md

      *         it should start the block in the next line with the correct indentation.
      */
 ```

-!!! note
-     We align each block with whitespace as you can see how `@param` is separated with 2 space characters from the actual parameter name
+1. We align each block with whitespace as you can see how `@param` is separated with 2 space characters from the actual parameter name